 Pig Programming: Create Your First Apache Pig Script

 In our Hadoop Tutorial Series, we will now learn how to create an Apache Pig script.
 Apache Pig scripts are used to execute a set of Apache Pig commands collectively.
 This helps in reducing the time and effort invested in writing and executing each command manually while doing this in Pig programming.
+It is also an integral part of the Hadoop course curriculum.
 This blog is a step by step guide to help you create your first Apache Pig script.

 Apache Pig script Execution Modes